Twisted spectral triple for the Standard Model and spontaneous breaking of the Grand Symmetry: Breaking of the grand symmetry to the standard model

 The remaining Seeley-de Witt coefficients are $a_0$, which is not affected by the twist and is interpreted as the cosmological constant (which recently turns out to be quantized, see \cite{quanta-geom}) and the integral of the trace of $E$ (in $a_2$) and $E^2$ (in $a_4$) for $E$ given in \eqref{eq:70}.
 In other terms the potential is the part of

 that does not depend on the covariant derivative $D_\mu$.
-We analyze it below, dividing it into three pieces: the potential $V(X)$ of the vector field, $V(\sig)$ of the scalar field, and a potential of interaction $V(X,\sig)$.
+We analyze this potential below, dividing it into three pieces: the potential $V(X)$ of the vector field, $V(\sig)$ of the scalar field, and a potential of interaction $V(X,\sig)$.